Applying for a Scholarship

 The 2020 year ACAF/Dollars for Scholars Scholarship Application will be open early November 2020, through early February, 2021.

-The 2020 application to the Allegany County Area Foundation Dollars for Scholars scholarship program will go live in early November.
-The deadline for application submission will be early February, 2021.
-The application, which is inactive at this time, can be found at the link below.
+The 2020 application to the Allegany County Area Foundation Dollars for Scholars scholarship program will go live on November 1, 2020.
+The deadline for application submission will be early January 31, 2021.
+The application can be found at the link below.
 Once it’s open in the fall, CLICK on the Students & Parents tab and then on the CLICK to LOGIN in the center of the page to start the application.
-ACAF manages around 30 scholarship programs.
+ACAF manages around 35 scholarship programs.
 The online application system will identify those for which you may qualify – so you need only complete the one application.

 Contact ACAF if you have questions about the process.